Founder & President

 Chief Information Officer (CIO)

 Shah graduated from NYIT with a bachelor's degree in Computer Science.
-He currently works at Jamaica Hospital as an Epic Analyst, where he supports the heroes in our medical community.
+He currently works at Upward Health as a Product Analyst, where he supports the heroes in our medical community.
 Shah is passionate about working in the technology field, but his real devotion is helping to make the world a better place.
 He created the first Muslim Students Association on his campus, hoping to unify students of his demographic and outsiders as well.
-His aspirations come from his childhood hero, Superman, in hopes of creating a world of peace and prosperity for the entire world.
+His aspirations come from his childhood hero, Superman, in hopes of creating a world of peace and prosperity for all.
 While he isn't busy doing work, you can find him watching sports or attempting to sing despite having no talent.